yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/event-delta.md

   GET /users/{id | userPrincipalName}/calendargroup/calendars/{id}/events/delta?startDateTime={start_datetime}
   ```

-* To get incremental changes all the events, or of events starting on or after the specified date/time _in the specified calendar group and calendar_:
+* To get incremental changes all the events, or of events starting on or after the specified date/time _in the specified calendar group and specified calendar_:
   <!-- { "blockType": "ignored" } -->
   ```http
   GET /me/calendargroups/{id}/calendars/{id}/events/delta